AsexyLordRevan/Asexy_Dots/INSTALL.md

 <br />
 <br />

-Colours don't currently work for Firefox
+Colours don't currently work for Mako or Kitty

+##5- Sync
+The `.sync.sh` script will sync your colours, and reload your configurations, across Hyprland, Waybar, Rofi, and BetterDiscord

+To install it, just move `.sync.sh` to your home directory : `mv ~/<install directory>/.sync.sh ~/.sync.sh`

+If you want, reference it as a command in your bashrc or zshrc.
+Just append `alias sync="bash .sync.sh"`